krzentner/language-world/data/text-davinci-003/goal_py_md/shelf-place-1.py.md

-After this, the code would look like:
+Steps:
+1. Put gripper above the block
+2. Drop gripper around the block
+3. Close gripper around block
+4. Move block to goal

 ```
 # shelf-place: pick up the block and place it at the target location
-# def shelf_place(robot):
+def shelf_place(robot):
     # Steps:
-    #  1. Put gripper above block
+    #  1. Put gripper above the block
-    #  2. Drop gripper around block
+    #  2. Drop gripper around the block
     #  3. Close gripper around block
     #  4. Move block to goal
-    # First, put the gripper above the block, so that we don't bump it while
+    # First, put the gripper roughly above block, so that we don't bump it while
     # trying to grab it.
     if check("the robot's gripper is not above the block"):
         robot.move_gripper("above the block")